-Stocks Tumble Into Correction Territory On Coronavirus Fears
+Dow Falls Nearly 1,200 Points; Stocks Now In Correction Territory

-Stocks continued their downward slide on Thursday, with major indexes falling into correction territory.
-Investors are worried about the economic toll of a widening coronavirus epidemic.
+Stocks continued their free-fall on Thursday, with major indexes falling into correction territory.
+The Dow Jones Industrial Average tumbled nearly 1,200 points as worries mounted about the economic toll of a widening coronavirus epidemic.

-The Dow Jones Industrial Average tumbled more than 500 points in the opening minutes of trading.
-The blue chip index is down more than 10% from its recent peak on Feb.
-12 — the technical definition of a "correction."
-The broader S&P 500 index has also lost more than 10% of its value in just over a week.
+The Dow ended the day down 4.4%, and nearly 13% below its recent peak on Feb.
+12. A drop of 10% from a recent high is the technical definition of a "correction."

+The broader S&P 500 index and the tech-heavy Nasdaq are also in correction territory.
+Both are down more than 12% from their recent peak, reached just last Wednesday.

 President Trump tried to project a note of calm in a news conference Wednesday evening, stressing that the United States is well prepared for any health crisis and predicting the stock market will recover, thanks in part to robust consumer spending.
 But investors were not immediately reassured.